 Tight Tolerances

 One of the main benefits of laser cutting over other thermal cutting techniques is accuracy.
 With a +/-0.1 mm accuracy, great precision can be attained without post-treatment.
-Such a high quality typically negates the need for further tolerances.
+Such a high quality typically negates the need for different tolerances.

 Automation